-35mm, the "miniature" format, became popular after World War II as camera techology became good enough to exploit it.
-The great thing about small negatives is that the cameras and lenses can be smaller, lighter, and easier to handle.
+35mm, the "miniature" format, became popular after World War II as camera techology advanced to exploit it.
+The great thing about small negatives is that the cameras and lenses are smaller, lighter, and easier to handle.
 The bad part is that they don't enlarge as well.
 A small negative has to be enlarged (magnified) much more than a large negative to make the same sized print.
 And when you enlarge the image, you are enlarging the stucture of the image as well.

 35mm became, more or less, the smallest format that sees widespread use.
 Minox and other "spy" cameras have a niche market; size 110 (popular for awhile in the 70s) had a short vogue, but the sub-miniature (smaller than 35mm) format was never popular enough to stay.
 In retrospect, it seems to be about as small as one can get and still achieve a quality that the mass-market expects.
 But that was not obvious; camera makers experimented with smaller sizes to see if another format might become popular—maybe even set a new standard.